heresjohne/ENPM662/README.md

 - pprint
 ```

-All librariers were normal libraries, random ended up not being using however can be activated to randomize puzzle positions
+All librariers were normal libraries, random ended up not being using however can be activated to randomize puzzle positions.

+Numpy was also not utilized and can be excluded.
+Future iterations should use numpy arrays instead of lists to increase runtime dramatically

+Pprint was used to reshape/format lists

+Deepcopy was used in order to temporarily change states between moves

 # Running Code
 1) **Download files** and place all 3 in the same directory